mayuropensource/PuffinBASIC/README.md

 1. Scalar params are passed-by-value.
 1. Array/Composite params are passed-by-reference.
 Note that references themselves are copied.
+The array dimensions must be declared using constants.

 A function has local scope, i.e. it cannot access variables declared outside the function.